Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Conclusions

 \section{Conclusions}

-We have presented the design of a secure and reliable UAV-IoT relaying system with SPC under the assumption of imperfect knowledge of Eve's location.
-To optimize the EAST performance of the system, an effective joint design of the UAV's 3D trajectory, power control, and uplink and downlink blocklengths was proposed, which ensures the convergence of the optimization problem to a locally optimal solution with low-complexity.
-Numerical evaluations were conducted to demonstrate the effectiveness of the proposed \prop~scheme in terms of the EAST performance compared to benchmarks that only consider either trajectory optimization or resource management.
-Our results show that both the uplink and downlink blocklengths should adaptively be adjusted to improve the EAST.
+We proposed the design of a secure UAV-aided SPC system, leveraging a mobile DF relaying mechanism to transmit sensitive short packets from a remote IoT device to its receiver under stringent latency requirements and in the presence of a passive eavesdropper with imperfectly known location.
+We formulated a nonconvex problem to improve the EAST performance of the system considering security, reliability, latency, and mobility constraints, where we aim to optimize crucial design parameters including uplink and downlink coding blocklengths, transmit powers, and 3D UAV trajectory.
+To tackle the inherent nonconvexity of the optimization problem, we introduced a computationally efficient algorithm based on the BSCA approach, effectively dividing the problem into manageable subproblems and solving them separately via convex optimization, which ensures the convergence of the overall algorithm to a locally optimal solution with relatively low-complexity.
+Through extensive simulations, we demonstrated the superiority of our proposed \prop~scheme in terms of EAST performance compared to benchmark schemes \rd~and~\td.
+Our findings suggest that both uplink and downlink blocklengths should be dynamically adjusted based on the location of the UAV along its trajectory, indicating their pivotal role in improving EAST.
 In conclusion, our joint design for the proposed four-node system is a promising solution for secure and reliable communications in UAV-IoT networks with SPC, particularly in environments with limited power and computing resources.
-Future work can explore the generalization of our system model with multiple legitimate transceivers and eavesdroppers under strict secrecy and reliability requirements.